alvaro-ps/property-based-testing/README.md

 The code is structured in the following way:

-    - domain: core business logic implemented in memory
+  - `code/{module}`: core business logic implemented in memory, one per module.
-    - data generation strategies: based on the entities defined in domain
+  - data generation strategies: based on the entities defined in domain, defined info `test/{module}/conftest.py`
-    - tests: use generated data to test the domain
+  - tests: use generated data to test the domain (`test/{module}/test_{module}.py`)
-    - stateful tests [optional]: generate not only data but sequences of calls on the same entities
+  - stateful tests [optional]: generate not only data but sequences of calls on the same entities (same)

 # Running the code